 Romain is a PostDoc, working in the lab and setting up the trapping and imaging of single atoms.
 This will open the doors towards interesting experiments using the quantum nature of ultracold Rubidium atoms.
 If he is not hiding from the sun in the basement where the experiment is located, he gets easily distracted by the Aarhusian life.

 Timo von Eitzen

 Tonni has a background in character animation with experience in both traditional and digital artwork creation.
 He has directed short films with both 2D and 3D animations and has recently worked on his first 3D feature.
 Tonni has been working with ScienceAtHome to improve the visual aspects of our games, mostly working on Quantum Moves our flagship game.

 With a masters degree in computer interaction and an engaged interest in scientific advancement, the combination of game development and quantum physics is for Anders the perfect match.
 In his spare time coffee roasting, photographing and digital art are other projects he is equally passionate about.

-Birk is using his insight in modern development to improve workflows and better our infrastructure.
-He helps us make educated technical decisions on the vast amount of platforms, architechtues, databases, libaries and services available, so we use the right tools for the job.
+Birk is using his insight in modern development to improve our workflows and data infrastructure.
+He helps us make educated technical decisions on the vast amount of platforms, databases and services available, so we use the right tools for the job.
 Apart from that is Birk using his scientific background in nanoscience to create reinforcment learning agents, utilizing deep neural network technology.